ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 > 5. Commit your changes and wait a few minutes for your site to be published.
 > 6. Visit the provided URL to see your project’s front page live!
 >
-> _Tip: Use Markdown formatting to make your page visually appealing.
-You can update this page anytime as your project evolves._
->
 > > ## Example `index.html` for the Bird Count project
 > > ```html
 > > <!DOCTYPE html>